rkefi/Calculator/README.md

 To save time i've created a python virtual environment called "CalcTaskEnv" that contains all the python packages needed to run this project.

+### Behave Project Structure

+├── features                   # folder that contains the feature files with the different test scenarios.
+    ├── pages                   # Folder that contains the page objects model definition for the calculator page.
+    ├── steps                    # Folder that contains the test steps implementation.
+    ├── browser.py                  # Browser instance definition and configuration
+    ├── environment.py                 # Defining the Tests Setup and Teardown methods ├── layout.feature                    # feature file that defines the scenario that checks the overall UI controls └── operations.feature             #feature file that defines the scenarios that checks the overall arithmetic operations

 ### Prerequisites

 You need to have Python and virtualenv python package installed on your machine.